 We assembled and fluffed the Wesley pine in 1¼ hours.
 At just 37 pounds, this was one of the most lightweight trees we tested.
 It was easy to transport and set up, and it packed away into a smaller space.
 While the foliage texture appears slightly less realistic than that on more expensive trees, this unlit tree makes an excellent display piece for unique lights and ornaments.
 The branch spacing, with dense greenery at the tips and open spaces between, allowing for a mix of large and small decorations.

 Get the Home Accents Holiday Wesley pine artificial Christmas tree starting at $99 at The Home Depot.

 Crate & Barrel LED 7-Ft.
 Birch Tree

-We wanted to like this tree so much we tested it twice, but both products we received were flawed.
+We wanted to like this tree so much that we tested it twice, but both products we received were flawed.
 The first one leaned rather significantly.
 The second one leaned a little bit and the lights on one of the branches didn’t work.
-In both cases we attempted to fix the lean by loosening the screw that held the tree in its base and adjusting the tree, but those attempts failed.
+In both cases, we attempted to fix the lean by loosening the screw that held the tree in its base and adjusting the tree, but those attempts failed.
 We were truly disappointed, as we liked the simple silhouette and birch-tree printed paper that wrapped around the trunk and branches.
-With its slim design and neutral colors, it could have easily been a decoration that we kept up all winter, but at this price point we shouldn’t have to keep returning it for one that works.
+With its slim design and neutral colors, it could have easily been a decoration that we kept up all winter, but at this price point, we shouldn’t have to keep returning it for one that works.